 For how long will you keep my personal data?

-Our office will hold your personal data for the duration of Chris Philp’s service as former Member of Parliament and Prospective Parliamentary Candidacy for Croydon South.
+Our office will hold your personal data for the duration of Chris Philp’s service as Member of Parliament.

 Casework and policy queries are often revisited to provide the best service and representation for constituents, from whom we may continue to receive correspondence.
 Therefore, we feel it is reasonable for an elected representative to hold personal data for the duration of their service.